TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-1.markdown

 # LEA, the PC and the relative offset

-In Assembly you can manage memory cells using either their content or the address, as you can do with pointers in C or similar concepts in other high-level languages.
-You can also set labels that the assembler will convert in instruction addresses, but these are (almost) always relative to the beginning of the code itself, as the code may be loaded anywhere in memory.
+In Assembly, you can manage memory cells using either their content or the address, as you can do with pointers in C or similar concepts in other high-level languages.
+You can also set labels that the assembler will convert into instruction addresses, but these are (almost) always relative to the beginning of the code itself, as the code may be loaded anywhere in memory.

 This means that, generally speaking, all the addresses we use when we branch to other parts of the code should be relative to the current instruction.